-Many of our restaurants, breweries and distilleries are open for takeout, curbside pickup and delivery.
-As of June 1, patio dining is now allowed.
-Please note that advance reservations are required for patio seating, social distancing is in effect and patios may not have more than 50 people.
+Our restaurants, breweries and distilleries are open for inside dining, patio dining, takeout, curbside pickup and delivery.
+Please note that advance reservations are required at all restaurants (some restaurants will accept walk-ins, space permitting), social distancing is in effect, and restaurants are limited to 50% capacity.

-Under the Stay Safe MN order, retail shops are allowed to be open for business at 50% capacity, as long as they are follow strict safety guidelines.
+Our retail shops are open for business at 50% capacity and follow strict safety guidelines.
 Many businesses continue to offer curbside pickup.

-City playgrounds and play structures are now open.
-Park staff will begin installing batting cages for use in city parks and at athletic fields.
-Pickleball and tennis nets will be installed on alternating courts.
-One rim at fill-size basketball courts will be installed.
+City playgrounds and play structures are open.
+Park staff has installed batting cages for use in city parks and at athletic fields.
+Pickleball and tennis are open, as are basketball courts.
 Please note that this equipment is not sanitized.
 Please wash your hands (or use hand sanitizer) before and after use and please stay home if you are sick or showing symptoms.

 The City of Golden Valley has been reviewing its emergency protocols and resources, including collaborating with Hennepin County and the Minnesota Department of Health (MDH).
 To help slow the spread of COVID-19, the City has closed its facilities to the public and has suspended all programs and events, including Parks & Rec activities.
-Facilities that have been closed include City Hall, the DMV, and Brookview Backyard, Lawn Bowling and Events & Celebrations.
+Facilities that have been closed include City Hall, and Brookview Backyard and Events & Celebrations.
+During the closure, city employees will have limited access to their office phones.
+The best way to communicate with them during this time is by email.
+The City’s DMV office is open by appointment only.
 View the City’s COVID-19 resource page.

 We are closely monitoring guidance from Centers for Disease Control and Prevention and our tourism industry partners such as US Travel, Destinations International, and Explore Minnesota Tourism.

 We all appreciate the understanding and patience of our clients, event attendees and partners during this unprecedented time.